hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 If you'd like to know more about the `sed` command, you can check [this page](https://www.cyberciti.biz/faq/how-to-use-sed-to-find-and-replace-text-in-files-in-linux-unix-shell/).

 > # PRACTICE TIME : ARRAYS
 > The scripts `array.sh` and `array_sed.sh` each implement one of those two options.
 Open them, read them, and submit them as jobs.
-You can check the outputs in the `outputs` folder you've created previously.
+Check the outputs.

 ## 9. Multiple CPUs